roseengineering/rfsoapyfile/README.md

 output file of the same name will be overwritten.
 Also, the SDR stream is always being captured even when the recording is paused.

-The IQ data is also streamed out of URL paths /f32 and /s16.
+The IQ data is streamed out of URL paths /f32 and /s16.
 This output is always in WAV(32) format.
 Run soapyfile with the --pause option if you only want to stream over HTTP.
-(No SDR program I know of currently supports HTTP streams but it maybe useful for remote operation or sharing a stream in real time.
+(No SDR program that I know of currently supports HTTP streams but it maybe useful for remote operation or sharing a stream in real time.
 Beware, wifi might raise the noise floor, requiring the gain be set to a lower value.)